mbotkinl/EVC/Julia/README.md

 ## General File/Folder Structure

-- Scripts are labeles by the problem (EVC or Hub) and formulation method (central, ADMM, ALAD, etc)
+- Scripts are labeled by the problem (EVC or Hub) and formulation method (central, ADMM, ALAD, etc)
 - Wrapper scripts are in the Julia directory
 - Wrappers call functions from the files in the Julia/functions directory
 - Other scripts used to create supplimental analysis plots are in "Analysis Scripts" directory